puppetlabs/litmusimage/README.md

 # waffle_image
-Repository for docker image files, for testing nix services
+Repository for docker image files, for testing nix services.

+It will install systemd or upstart, along with SSH

 Look here for the latest images https://cloud.docker.com/u/waffleimage/repository/list